EdoardoLuciani/ctrl-mac-simulator/dissertation/exploratory_interview.md

 ### Interview
 #### General section:
 - How old are you?
-- Where are you from?
 - Have you completed our degree?
 - What is your degree in?
+- What uni year are you currently enrolled in?

 #### Explanation of the protocol
 In the next stage you will see different designs about a network protocol simulator.
 The network protocol in question is named ctrl-mac and is concerned with solving collisions during radio communications in a network.
 The network is made up of a gateway and a variable number of sensors, and there is a limited number of channels that the sensors can use to transmit their messages, which is typically much lower than the number of sensors.
 As an example think of 25 sensors and 6 request slots, meaning that only 6 radio communications can happen at the same time.